jsanti1975on/Mimi-s_Cafe/The_Orchid_Shoppe/clients/ubuntu-gui/README.md

 # ubuntu-gui: This repo will be used for anything related to the students lab machine
 - Decide on application to use for ubuntu-gui from pos terminal []
-- Move POS terminal to IoT den or leave in cafe []
+- Move POS terminal to IoT den or leave in cafe [x] moved to den

 ## Below is the directory of the *quik and dirty* file uploader.
 - Binds to the proper nic